MinhTran12/profile/markdown/projects/book-buddy.md

 Two main user studies were done at different stages:

-- We first conducted a vignette study using the lowfi prototype along with crafted scenarios, user personas, and storyboards mentioned previously to evaluate the prototype's effectiveness as well as gather users' early feedback.
+- We first conducted a vignette study using the low-fi prototype along with crafted scenarios, user personas, and storyboards mentioned previously to evaluate the prototype's effectiveness as well as gather users' early feedback.
 - For the second study, participants were observed interacting with Book Buddy, and then were interviewed to understand their thought processes.
 We found avid readers appreciated the social aspect and the enchantment of bookmark, while new readers saw the goal tracking feature to be motivating.

 ## Reflection